fcharmy/xml2csv/python/README.md

 ## === How to Run xml2csv.py? ===
-1. Copy your xml file to the directory of this file
+1. Download xml2csv.py, put this file and your xml file to the same directory
 2. Alter the configuration for your case according to 'How to Confige?'
 3. Mac user:
     a.
 Open Terminal (search in your Launchpad)